The best burger and fries in every state

 Colorado: Big Al's Burgers & Dogs, Fort Collins

 At Big Al's, the 60/40 Burger is a must-order.
 The patty is made with 60% beef and 40% bacon for a meaty, salty, juicy hit in every bite.
-It's topped with American cheese, lettuce, tomatoes, pickles, onions and sauce.
-Another porky burger that gets the thumbs up from customers is the Bacon Guacamole Burger that comes with chopped bacon.
+It's topped with American cheese, lettuce, tomatoes, pickles, onions, and sauce.
+Another burger that gets the thumbs up from customers is the bacon guacamole, which comes with chopped bacon.
 The truffle fries are worth paying a little extra for too.

 Connecticut: Louis’ Lunch, New Haven

-Recognised by the Library of Congress as the birthplace of the hamburger, Louis’ Lunch is perhaps the most historic place in the States for a burger and fries.
+Recognized by the Library of Congress as the birthplace of the hamburger, Louis’ Lunch is perhaps the most historic place in the States for a burger and fries.
 Opened in 1895, it’s also one of the oldest family-run businesses in the USA.
-Burgers are freshly-ground and hand-rolled each day, and served on toasted white bread.
-Garnishes are simple but tasty, with cheese, onion and tomato on the menu.
-It might be a no-frills joint but it gets the thumbs up from customers thanks to its big, juicy and perfectly cooked burgers.
+Burgers are freshly ground and hand-rolled each day, and served on toasted white bread.
+Garnishes are simple but tasty, with cheese, onion, and tomato on the menu.
+It might be a no-frills joint but it gets the thumbs up from customers thanks to its big, juicy, and perfectly cooked burgers.

 Delaware: Charcoal Pit, Wilmington and Prices Corner

-Since first opening its doors in 1956, Wilmington’s Charcoal Pit has been a favourite burger and fries joint and is reportedly loved by president Joe Biden.
+Since first opening its doors in 1956, Wilmington’s Charcoal Pit has been a favorite burger and fries joint and is reportedly loved by president Joe Biden.
 Barack Obama even ate there during his term on Biden’s recommendation.
-Others agree, particularly recommending the cheeseburger and the chocolate milkshakes.
+Non-presidential customers love it too, particularly recommending the cheeseburger and the chocolate milkshakes.

 Florida: Grease Burger Bar, West Palm Beach